MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-scan-networks-and-content.md

 > [!NOTE]
 > The Azure Information Protection network discovery feature is currently in PREVIEW.
 The [Azure Preview Supplemental Terms](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) include additional legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.
 >
-> The Azure Information Protection analytics deprecation is announced as of March 1, 2022, and full retirement is scheduled for September 30, 2022.
-The scanner's network discovery features will be also deprecated on the same timeline.
-For more information, see [Removed and deprecated services](removed-deprecated-services.md#azure-information-protection-analytics).
+> The Azure Information Protection analytics sunset is announced as of March 1, 2022, and full retirement is scheduled for September 30, 2022.
+The scanner's network discovery features will be also sunset on the same timeline.
+For more information, see [Removed and sunset services](removed-sunset-services.md#azure-information-protection-analytics).
 >